AMX-40: Mobility

 The tank was powered by a 24690 cc 1100 hp Poyaud V12XS25 diesel engine coupled to an automatic ZF LSG 3000 transmission.
 The number of road wheels per side was increased from the five used on the AMX-32 to six.

 Like the AMX-32, the AMX-40 used the same 570 mm-wide dry pin tracks of the AMX-30.

 The combat weight was limited to 43.7 metric tonnes.
 The low weight, in combination with the powerful engine, ensured an excellent mobility (with 70 km/h maximum road speed and 50 km/h cross country speed).
 The AMX-40 accelerates from 0 to 32 km/h (0–20 mph) in 6 seconds.

 Armor

 The front turret and hull armour incorporated spaced armor bulkheads with high-hardness outer steel plates.
-The bulkheads include NERA arrays and are designed to withstand 76 mm armor-piercing rounds and RPG-7 warheads.
+The bulkheads include NERA arrays and are designed to withstand 76 mm and 100 mm armor-piercing rounds and RPG-7 warheads.
 The sides of the turret were made of spaced armor designed to withstand impacts from 23 mm armor-piercing rounds.
 Possibly, the AMX-40 could be equipped with a composite dozer blade and add-on armor on the bustle roof.

 Despite the armour afforded to the AMX-40, it was still considered light by late Cold War standards, especially when compared to NATO contemporaries such as the heavier M1 Abrams, Leopard 2 and Challenger 1.
-The armour could not effectively stop Soviet munitions fired by tanks such as the T-72 and T-80, which weighted and costed less than AMX-40.
+The armour could not effectively stop Soviet munitions fired by tanks such as the T-72 and T-80.